sgost/contentconcepts-data/faq.md

     answer: Our manuscript editing price is based on total the word count of your manuscript and the level of editing you choose.
 Please check our Pricing page for more details.
+  - id: 7
+    question: How do I make payment?
+Is your website secure?
+    answer: Our payment is handled by banks and PayPal, so there is no reason to worry about your payment details.
+You can make payment via bank, Google Pay, UPI, or PayPal
+  - id: 8
+    question: "Editing Certificate: Can I get a certificate after editing to submit to the journal?"
+    answer: Yes, we offer Editing Certificate with QR code and other details so that you can submit to the journal
+  - id: 9
+    question: How many revisions you will do on my paper?
+Do you edit again if the journal reviewer has comments
+    answer: If your guide or journal reviewer has comments related to the English language and grammar, we will re-edit for free.
+If you add changes to editor's query, we will edit for free
 ---